 Parking at Rodeo Drive

-Several area garages offer free parking:
+Surprisingly, several area garages offer free parking:

 Via Rodeo: On Dayton Way, north of its intersection with Rodeo Drive.
 Valet parking, but no parking charge.
 Take the driveway leading down to the underground garage.
 While it looks more like a hotel entrance than a place to park, this is actually a valet-only parking lot.
 Be sure to stow your receipt safely; you'll need it to retrieve your vehicle even if there's no charge.